 The Bodhisatta was once an ascetic who lived alone in the Himalayas, eating fruits and roots.
-One time he went down to a city to get seasoning and salt, and he slept in the royal park.
+One time he went down to a city to get salt and seasoning, and he slept in the royal park.
 The next morning, the king saw the Bodhisatta out collecting alms and, impressed by his demeanor, invited him into the palace for a big meal.
 After they talked, the king invited the Bodhisatta to remain in the city and live permanently in his park.
 The Bodhisatta accepted the offer and stayed there, being fed and cared for by the king, for twelve years.

 When the king returned, he went to visit the Bodhisatta.
-He saw rotting food covered with flies and was worried that he had taken ill.
+The king saw rotting food covered with flies and was worried that he had taken ill.
 When the Bodhisatta said he was wounded, the king assumed his enemies had come to do him harm, so he rolled the Bodhisatta over looking for the injury.
-But the Bodhisatta said he was not wounded by an archer, he had wounded his own heart and explained what had happened.
+But the Bodhisatta said he was not wounded by an archer, he had wounded his own heart, and he explained what had happened.
 Then the Bodhisatta sent the king away and induced a mystic trance, curing himself of his lust and restoring his insight and ecstasy.
 He gave a last sermon to the king and returned to the Himalayas.

 In the Lifetime of the Buddha